FAA Greenlights New Las Vegas Area Airport

 Plans to break ground on a new Las Vegas airport are progressing following the Federal Aviation Administration’s (FAA’s) recent approval of the project.

-Las Vegas Executive Airport will be located some 30 miles west of Harry Reid International Airport and will accommodate single-engine, multi-engine and rotorcraft operations.
+Las Vegas Executive Airport will be located some 30 miles southwest of Harry Reid International Airport and will accommodate single-engine, multi-engine and rotorcraft operations.
 Clark County Commissioners unanimously approved runway construction for the project, which is set to begin in the coming months.

 Officials involved with the development told local news outlet KVVU Las Vegas that the new site will capitalize on events like F1 and others that exceed the capacity for transient aircraft and private jets.